Quantum-accelerated algorithms for generating random primitive polynomials over finite fields: Introduction

 \section{Introduction}

-The concept of quantum computation dates back to Feynman, who pointed out in 1982 that a suitable quantum machine should be able to simulate quantum system with better performance compared to classical computers \cite{Feynman94,Feynman95}.
-Although it is still an ongoing research to explore the power of quantum computers, quantum algorithms are known to be with unparalleled superiority to the corresponding classical ones in various computational tasks \cite{deutsch1992,Grover97,Shor94}, among which Shor's algorithm for integer factorization and discrete logarithm problem achieve an exponential acceleration over all existing classical algorithms \cite{Shor94}.
-Shor's algorithm makes those currently widely used public key cryptosystems based on the difficulty of factoring large integers or discrete logarithm problems, RSA and ECC likewise, completely insecure under quantum attack, attracting plenty of researchers into developing cryptosystems that are resistant against the attack of quantum computers.
+The concept of quantum computation dates back to Feynman, who pointed out in 1982 that a suitable quantum machine should be able to outperform its classical counterparts in simulating quantum systems \cite{Feynman94,Feynman95}.
+Although it is still an ongoing research to explore the power of quantum computers, quantum algorithms are known to be with unparalleled superiority over the classical ones in several computational tasks \cite{Deutsch1992,Grover97,Shor94}, among which Shor's algorithms for integer factorization and discrete logarithm problem achieve an exponential acceleration over all existing classical ones \cite{Shor94}.
+Shor's algorithms thus make those currently widely used public key cryptosystems based on the difficulty of factoring large integers or discrete logarithm problems, e.g., RSA and ECC, completely insecure under quantum attack.
+This has raised increasing attention among researchers in developing post-quantum cryptography (PQC) \cite{bernstein2017post}, namely, cryptosystems that are resistant against the attack of quantum computers.
+In the upcoming era of quantum computing, PQC is essential for the security of numerous common applications in our daily lives, such as online communication, implantable or wearable devices \cite{sarker2022,mozaffari2015,mozaffari2011,Sarker2022efficient} and the software industry\cite{awan2022}.